ysgoh97/20240601-Financial-Health-Tracker/README.md

 # Description
 This repository is a group assignment for the module "AI and Analytics in Finance, Credit and Related Risks (2024 Int12)", as part of NTU FlexiMasters in Business and Financial Analytics.
+The deployed web application can be found [here](https://two0240601-financial-health-tracker.onrender.com).

 The objective of this project is to enhance financial services for a bank by developing a web application that utilises AI to automate invoice processing and provide personalised financial advisory services.